 Statutory health insurance (Gesetzliche Krankenversicherung)

 Statutory health insurance (Gesetzliche Krankenversicherung - GKV) covers most of the German population.
-If you are working in Germany and earn less than 59.4000 euros per year, you will automatically be enrolled in this scheme.
+If you are working in Germany and earn less than 66.600 euros per year (in 2023), you will automatically be enrolled in this scheme.
 Your monthly contributions cover visits to your doctor, hospital stays, basic dental care, and prescriptions and medicines.

 If you pay into the German statutory insurance scheme, you are also covered by statutory accident insurance and long-term care insurance.
-You are also entitled to receive sickness benefit and maternity benefit.
+You are also entitled to receive sickness benefit, child sickness benefit and maternity benefit.